-Choosing an unplugged wedding ceremony might not feel like a glamourous or important decision at the top of your to-do list but it might be the best decision you make.
+Choosing an unplugged wedding ceremony may not feel like a glamourous or important decision at the top of your to-do list but it might be the best decision you make.

 You've hired a professional Videographer and Photographer for a reason

-If you’ve planned on hiring a professional videographer and photographer to shoot, capture and film your wedding day, it’s most likely because you understand that your precious memories are in the best hand possible with an industry professional, rather than your aunty Karen with her brand new iPhone at 75% volume snapping her way through the entire ceremony.
+If you’ve planned on hiring a professional videographer and photographer to capture and film your wedding day, it’s likely because you understand that your precious memories are in the best hand possible with an industry professional, rather than aunty Karen and her brand new iPhone at 75% volume snapping her way through the entire ceremony.

 This is a wedding not a press conference